ControlCore-Project/documentation/docs/source/installation.rst

   :width: 400
   :alt: Add SSH key

 In the "Title" field, add a descriptive label for the new key.
-Paste your key into the "Key" field.
+Paste your key (the content of ~/.ssh/id_ed25519.pub or a similar file that you copied in the previous step) into the "Key" field.

 .. image:: https://docs.github.com/assets/cb-24835/images/help/settings/ssh-key-paste.png
   :width: 400